 In the last two years, newer research has suggested that the risk associated with premarital cohabitation may be receding.
 Sociologists Wendy Manning and Jessica Cohen found that for marriages formed since the mid-1990s, living together before marriage did not raise the risk of divorce.
 In fact, for a minority of women with higher than average risks of divorce – women with a premarital birth, women raised in single or stepparent families, or women who had had more than the median number of sex partners – living together while engaged was actually more protective against divorce than moving directly into marriage.

 My new research, forthcoming in April in the Journal of Marriage and Family, suggests studies have consistently overstated the risk of premarital cohabitation, and continue to do so even for marriages formed since the mid-1990s.
-This is because they have been comparing couples by their age at marriage rather than by their age when they moved in together.
+This is because they have been comparing couples by their age at marriage rather than by their age when they moved in together as in the case of saving on drugs.
 On average, cohabitors move in together and start trying to “act married” at a younger age than couples who marry directly.
 My study finds that when couples are compared by the age at which they move in together and start taking on the roles associated with marriage, there is no difference in divorce rates between couples that lived together before marriage and those that didn’t.

 It turns out that cohabitation doesn’t cause divorce and probably never did.
 What leads to divorce is when people move in with someone – with or without a marriage license – before they have the maturity and experience to choose compatible partners and to conduct themselves in ways that can sustain a long-term relationship.
 Early entry into marriage or cohabitation, especially prior to age 23, is the critical risk factor for divorce.